AmanuelF/MAG-20-Abstractive_Summarization/README.md

 You can find the link to the research paper of this dataset [here](https://arxiv.org/abs/2011.08072).
 If you find this dataset useful in your research, please cite:

-    @article{alambo2020topic,
+@inproceedings{alambo2020topic,
-      title={Topic-Centric Unsupervised Multi-Document Summarization of Scientific and News Articles}, author={Alambo, Amanuel and Lohstroh, Cori and Madaus, Erik and Padhee, Swati and Foster, Brandy and Banerjee, Tanvi and Thirunarayan, Krishnaprasad and Raymer, Michael}, journal={arXiv preprint arXiv:2011.08072},
+  title={Topic-centric unsupervised multi-document summarization of scientific and news articles}, author={Alambo, Amanuel and Lohstroh, Cori and Madaus, Erik and Padhee, Swati and Foster, Brandy and Banerjee, Tanvi and Thirunarayan, Krishnaprasad and Raymer, Michael}, booktitle={2020 IEEE International Conference on Big Data (Big Data)}, pages={591--596}, year={2020}, organization={IEEE}
-      year={2020}
 }